roman-milk/roman-milk.github.io/snowed-in-24.md

+===

- ****** Snowed In ****** bygeronimo_appleby© Even as those thoughts tumbled through his head Adam knew it was hypocritical of him.
+Even as those thoughts tumbled through his head Adam knew it was hypocritical of him.
 After all he'd been spying on Gillian only a short time before.
 He had little compunction about tugging his cock until it spat cum while he fantasised about scenes very similar to the one he was living; but being there with Gillian like they were, incest hung in the air like smoke on the wind.

  And reality was so far removed from fantasy.
 It was just so wrong to be where he was, naked, with her.